Static Maps

 If you have spatial questions you want to explore with your data, you’ll likely need to perform some kind of spatial analysis within a GIS.
 There are a couple GIS applications out there that can be downloaded from the web directly to your personal computer; these will be further described in Assembling Resources.
 Remember, you can alway email library.gis@ubc.ca

-Let’s take a look at some examples of different kinds of thematic maps.
+OK.
+Let’s take a look at some examples of thematic maps.
 You can read more about the pros and cons of different kinds of thematic maps here.

 Choropleth Maps